try it in 60 seconds — no Python setup, no venv

 $ docker run --rm -p 8080:8080 \

-# exec the CLI inside the running container
+# exec the CLI inside the container

-$ docker exec -it <container> cubby smoke
+$ docker exec -it <id> cubby smoke

 Image is published on every release tag.
 Pin to a specific version (e.g. :0.2.0-beta.1) for production.